AutoTopiT/MTN-AutoTopiT/User Guides/Web Portal User Guide.md

 ## Sign Up
 The Solution is designed to ensure subscribers have a very smooth and easy experience during onboarding.
-To signup on AutoTopiT , the user should do the following as shown in the figure below
+To signup on MTN Auto Tup-up , the user should do the following as shown in the figure below
 -	Launch the web browser
 -	Navigate to web portal[***insert AT url***]
 -	On the home page click on Sign Up